httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 HTTP Message Signatures are designed to be a general-purpose security mechanism applicable in a wide variety of circumstances and applications.
 In order to properly and safely apply HTTP Message Signatures, an application or profile of this specification MUST specify all of the following items:

 - The set of [content identifiers](#covered-content) that are expected and required.
 For example, an authorization protocol could mandate that the `Authorization` header be covered to protect the authorization credentials and mandate the signature parameters contain a `created` parameter, while an API expecting HTTP message bodies could require the `Digest` header to be present and covered.
 - A means of retrieving the key material used to verify the signature.
 An application will usually use the `keyid` parameter of the signature parameters ({{signature-params}}) and define rules for resolving a key from there, though the appropriate key could be known from other means.
 - A means of determining the signature algorithm used to verify the signature content is appropriate for the key material.
 For example, the process could use the `alg` parameter of the signature parameters ({{signature-params}}) to state the algorithm explicitly, derive the algorithm from the key material, or use some pre-configured algorithm agreed upon by the signer and verifier.
 - A means of determining that a given key and algorithm presented in the request are appropriate for the request being made.
 For example, a server expecting only ECDSA signatures should know to reject any RSA signatures, or a server expecting asymmetric cryptography should know to reject any symmetric cryptography.

+An application using signatures also has to ensure that the verifier will have access to all required information to re-create the signature input string.
+For example, a server behind a reverse proxy would need to know the original request URI to make use of identifiers like `@request-target`.
+Additionally, an application using signatures in responses would need to ensure that clients receiving signed responses have access to all the signed portions, including any portions of the request that were signed by the server.

 The details of this kind of profiling are the purview of the application and outside the scope of this specification.